exponea/exponea-flutter-sdk/Documentation/push-notifications.md

 This section describes the customizations you can implement once you have integrated the minimum push notification functionality.

+### Configure Automatic Push Notification Tracking

+By default, the SDK tracks push notifications automatically.
+In the [SDK configuration](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration), you can set the desired frequency using the `pushTokenTrackingFrequency` property (default value is `TokenFrequency.onTokenChange`).
+You can also disable automatic push notification tracking by setting the Boolean value of the `automaticPushNotifications` property to `false`.

+If `automaticPushNotifications` is enabled, the SDK will display push notifications from Engagement and track a "campaign" event for every delivered/opened push notification with the relevant properties.

 ### Respond to Push Notification Interactions

 Once you have followed the integration steps for each platform, your app should be able to receive push notifications.